bobebend/Cardiovascular_diseases_risk_prediction/README.md

 # Hypothesis Test
 My hypothesis test is reasonably straight forward:

-Null Hypothesis (H0): There is no significant association between the category (alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption) and the presence of Heart Disease.
+Null Hypothesis (H0): There is no significant association between the categories alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption and the presence of Heart Disease.

-Alternative Hypothesis (Ha): There is a significant association between the category (alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption) and the presence of Heart Disease.
+Alternative Hypothesis (Ha): There is a significant association between the categories alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption and the presence of Heart Disease.

 ## Testing the Hypothesis
 I used the Mann-Whitney U test to check my hypotesis.
 I checked heart disease yes and no against each of the four columns: alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption.
 For the test I used an alpha of 0.05.
 The results are listed below and show a statistically significant difference between the consumption categories and individuals with and without heart disease.
 The extemely small P Values indicates strong evidence against the null hypothesis.